-Using recycled letterboxes, camera obscura, photography and video, ‘Message Obscura’ is a site-specific installation for the Park Road Boardwalk, Noosa Heads.
-Unassuming to passerby’s, this artwork relies on social outcome and curiosity in order for it to be discovered.
-In creating an incidental artwork, the artist hopes to raise questions for the viewer.
+Using recycled letterboxes, camera obscura and video Message Obscura is a site-specific installation made for the Park Road Boardwalk, Noosa Heads.
+The artwork relies on social interaction and curiosity in order to be discovered, with the artist hoping to raise questions for the viewer.
 Why is there a row of letterboxes as seen on country roads in front of the ocean?
 Where are the houses?
 Who do these belong to?
 What is inside the letterbox?
-As curiosity sets in and the viewer peers into a letterbox, they will see a flipped image of the landscape, a camera obscura.
-As the landscape is flipped, will the viewer pay more attention?
-Other letterboxes will house dry plate emulsions photographs on glass that are backlit either by the light of day or from artificial lighting at night.
-Other letterboxes may have rear video projections onto a translucent screen.
-Each letterbox will house a new experience for the viewer to explore.
-In Australia, the collection of country road letterboxes are steeped with nostalgia and familiarity.
-Nostalgia only occurs because of change, if nothing changed or progressed, nostalgia would not exist.
-The comfort of the past evokes a longing for time bygone, but what for the future?
-By using the near defunct letterbox, the artist is sending a letter to her viewer to pay attention.
-With the landscape as the message, how will the viewer consider the work?
-Placed in the idyllic surrounds of Little Cove, what is to become of this environment, our nostalgia and connection to place if we do not consider the future?
+As curiosity sets in and the viewer peers into a letterbox, they will see a flipped image of the landscape – a camera obscura.
+With the landscape flipped, will the viewer pay more attention?
+Interspersed are other letterboxes containing rear projection videos, each letterbox housing a new experience for the viewer to explore.